 4. Add Additional Graphics

-If the shirt still seems too plain to you, consider adding some additional elements at the bottom of the uniform or around your main logo.
+If the sublimation shirt still seems too plain to you, consider adding some additional elements at the bottom of the uniform or around your main logo.

 There are a variety of paid and free sites that offer vector images useful both for backgrounds and graphics.
 Below are a few of our favorite free options: